Jiawenling/UniversityInfo/readme.md

 # ASP.NET Core Web API

-A simple REST API using JWT tokens, Sqlite
+A simple REST API demonstrating the use of JWT token, Sqlite

 ## Prerequisites